Frequently Asked Questions

 Absolutely.
 After the AI extracts and enhances your product data, your product will be imported as a draft.
 You can then edit the title, description, images, pricing, variants, tags, and SEO fields before publishing it to your live store.

-The Custom AI Prompt field in the Customize menu lets you give specific instructions to the AI during import.
+The "Custom AI instructions" field (in the Customize menu on the Shopify/Wix app, or under AI Enhancements on the web dashboard Settings page) lets you give specific instructions to the AI during import.
 Keep your instructions clear and concise for best results.

 Good examples: "Write descriptions in a luxury brand tone" or "Include the product EAN in the barcode field" or "Translate all content to French."